fivetran/terraform-provider-fivetran/docs/resources/connector.md

 	- Service `hana_sap_hva_ecc`: odbc.ini and odbcsinst.ini location
 	- Service `hana_sap_hva_s4`: odbc.ini and odbcsinst.ini location
 - `on_error` (String) Field usage depends on `service` value:
+	- Service `aws_cost_report`: If you know that your files contain some errors, you can choose to have poorly formatted lines skipped.
+We recommend leaving the value as fail unless you are certain that you have undesirable, malformed data.
 	- Service `azure_blob_storage`: If you know that your files contain some errors, you can choose to have poorly formatted lines skipped.
 We recommend leaving the value as fail unless you are certain that you have undesirable, malformed data.
 	- Service `box`: If you know that your files contain some errors, you can choose to have poorly formatted lines skipped.
 We recommend leaving the value as fail unless you are certain that you have undesirable, malformed data.
 	- Service `dropbox`: If you know that your files contain some errors, you can choose to have poorly formatted lines skipped.
 We recommend leaving the value as fail unless you are certain that you have undesirable, malformed data.